 PUBLIC OUTRAGE AND JUDICIAL INQUIRY

-Looking everything softened by police investigation after Anand Prakash Tiwari and Circle Inspector Younus Ahmed (assigned as IO by ASP Mr. Tiwari), there was a protest rally by the ladies of Nalbari town shouting demands of capital punishment and action against the doctor who performed the autopsy.
+Looking at everything softened by police investigation after Anand Prakash Tiwari and Circle Inspector Younus Ahmed (assigned as IO by ASP Mr. Tiwari), there was a protest rally by the ladies of Nalbari town shouting demands of capital punishment and action against the doctor who performed the autopsy.

 The protest rally by the ladies compelled the district administration to order a ‘Magistrate Inquiry’ by an Additional Deputy Commissioner.